jackolney/CareCascade/paper/CascadePaperDraft.md

 outcomes and assign blame to events in time{Kilmarx:2013iy, Hallett:2013ig}.
 The Cascade of Care begins with the identification of HIV-positive individuals through HIV-testing.
-This involves the patient either seeking care voluntarily at a voluntary counselling and testing clinic (VCT), or in a healthcare setting through provider-initiated counselling and testing (PICT).
+This involves the patient seeking care voluntarily at a voluntary counselling and testing clinic (VCT), or in a healthcare setting through provider-initiated counselling and testing (PICT).
 Alternatively, the patient may be sought by a home-based counselling and testing team (HBCT) and diagnosed in their home.
 Alerting individuals to their HIV-status is still a challenge in sub-Saharan Africa, with current estimates showing only 45% of people living with HIV are aware of their status{UNAIDS:2014ta}.
 Kenya has made progress towards its goal of 80% awareness of HIV status, with 72% achieved in 2007{NASCOP:2012tp}.
 However, the marginal opportunity cost of identifying individuals increases substantially as the pool of undiagnosed HIV-positive individuals decreases.
 Additionally, gaining insight into the drivers behind care-seeking behaviour may help inform future HIV-testing strategies{Moses:1994tg}.

 Once diagnosed, individuals need to be linked to pre-ART care; meaning they must attend a clinic to be bled for a CD4 test in order to